ValleyAudio/ValleyRackFree/README.md

 Topograph's and µGraph's dependencies "Oneshot" and "Metronome" are covered by BSD-3-Clause

-Dexter is covered by BSD-3-Clause
+Dexter and Plateau are covered by BSD-3-Clause